-Overview: HSBC offers a range of accounts and services for business banking.
+Overview: HSBC provides a range of accounts and services for business banking.
 Business specialists in all branches are available to discuss your business’ needs in detail.
-They also offer finance and borrowing for business expansions or improving cash flow.
+They also provide finance and borrowing for business expansions or improving cash flow.

-Features/benefits: Free business benefits worth up to £800, online and mobile banking, support and guidance via bank’s management team.
-No annual fee on business credit cards for the first 12 months, as well as 2 years of free banking.
+Features/Benefits: Free business benefits worth up to £800, online and mobile banking, support and guidance via bank’s management team.
+No annual fee on business credit cards for the first 12 months, as well as two years of free banking.